Transform Wine Glasses into

 Turn over carefully and place it on your table.

-Put the cylinder candle on top of the glass base.
-Decorate your table with more candles and serviettes of the same color.
+Place the candle on the base of the glass.
+Decorate your table with more nuggets, ribbons or serviettes of matching colors.

-Champagne glasses of the same types or designs, but of different heights, make a dramatic centerpiece, when grouped closely together on a table, and with a taper candle in each one.
+Champagne glasses of the same types or designs, but of different heights, make a dramatic centerpiece, when grouped closely together in the center of a table, and with a taper candle in each one.

 You'll need: 3 champagne glasses; taper candles; coarse bath crystals or florists' gel, (to stabilize the candles).